angrykoala/wendigo/README.md

 Will throw if no element is found.

-> Css, Xpath and Dom Selectors supported
+> Css, Xpath and Dom selectors supported

 **clearValue(selector)**
 Clears any value that exists in any of the elements matched by the given selector.
 Setting the value to "".